Berkhamsted School: A delicate establishment

-which Williams translates: "William Saltmarsh, third Headmaster of this School, after presiding over it for 33 years, on his deathbed bequeathed a sum of money sufficient for the repair of this building."

-It is uncertain why the building (by which it is meant Old Hall) had fallen into disrepair under an otherwise successful headmaster, but through his donation Saltmarsh had decisively added himself to Berkhamsted's list of benefactors.

-All available evidence, of which there is little, suggests that the Hunt years were also successful ones for the school.
-His period in the office probably witnessed greater stability in the school than in his personal life – he was married four times – and there was praise for his leadership, a former pupil recording "much reverence and affect" for Hunt.
-It also appears that he took as active a part in the life of Berkhamsted as had become and remains a tradition, serving as overseer for the poor and bailiff as well as contributing to church funds.
-He died in office, aged 70, in 1636.

 'So Mean a School'

 It is some indication of the extent of Berkhamsted's degeneration under Fossan that his successor, Edmund Newboult, was recommended by the Bishop of Hereford as "of parts sufficient for so mean a school," an endorsement described as "comically unenthusiastic".
 The most prominent historical source on Newboult remains a reply he made to an educational researcher some years into his tenure, noting that "The Statues of the Schoole were made in the time of popery, therefore not observed."
 During his 17 years of office, Newboult does appear to have provided a solid educational environment at Berkhamsted, at least relatively speaking, something continued under his successor, Thomas Wren.
 In his wake came John Theed, member of a prosperous Buckinghamshire family, and Berkhamsted's longest serving headmaster.
 Indeed, throughout the 18th century, there were to be only four occupants of the post, an age not only of stability but stagnation.
 Nonetheless, the three inspections carried out during the three years found no cause for concern, and in their record is revealed the first reference to curriculum content, the boys having been examined on Ovid's Metamorphoses.

 Theed was the school's second pluralist (it is no inspiration that the first was Fossan): his obituary in The Gentleman's Magazine recorded him as vicar of Marsworth and made no mention of his Berkhamsted role – some suggest this is characteristic of an insouciant, unambitious approach to the school.
 A similar charge could not be made against Evan Price.
 Having served as usher for 16 of Theed's less proactive years, Price had become accustomed to the day-to-day running of the school.
 On Theed's death in 1734, his succession, still the jurisdiction of the sovereign, brought Price to the headmastership, despite his not having attended university and his flamboyant record – as curate of Bovingdon, he had been involved in an "unseemly brawl" during a burial he was officiating.